Raganhar/simple-template-dotnet/Tests/EventHandlers/ProductTopic/UpdateProductSearchCacheTests/HandlerTests/VerticalSliceTests/readme.md

 # Scope
 Vertical slice tests will verify the following:
 - That everything works when actually putting all the things together
+- Can be limited to only test happy path

 # Testing
 Expected test level: <b>Integration tests with mocked external dependencies</b>